-Supraglacial internally drained catchments (IDCs) are hydrologic units on the Greenland Ice Sheet (GrIS) surface that collect and drain surface meltwater through supraglacial stream/river networks to terminal moulins or lakes (Thomsen et al., 1989; Yang and Smith, 2016).
-IDCs constrain the location, discharge, lag times, and total volume of surface meltwater penetrating into the ice sheet via moulins (Banwell et al., 2013; Yang and Smith, 2016; Smith et al., 2017), which in turn influences the timing of surface mass loss, subglacial hydrologic system evolution, and ice flow dynamics (Zwally et al., 2002;Sole et al., 2011;Banwell et al., 2013;Andrews et al., 2014;Arnold et al., 2014;Clason et al., 2015;Smith et al., 2015;Banwell et al., 2016).
+Supraglacial internally drained catchments (IDCs) are hydrologic units on the Greenland Ice Sheet (GrIS) surface that collect and drain surface meltwater through supraglacial stream-river networks to terminal moulins or lakes (Thomsen et al., 1989; Yang and Smith, 2016).
+IDC spatial and temporal characteristics and processes constrain the location, discharge, lag times, and total volume of surface meltwater penetrating into the ice sheet via moulins (Banwell et al., 2013; Yang and Smith, 2016; Smith et al., 2017), which in turn influences the timing of surface mass loss, subglacial hydrologic system evolution, and ice flow dynamics on seasonal and shorter-term timescales (Zwally et al., 2002; Sole et al., 2011; Banwell et al., 2013, 2016; Andrews et al., 2014; Arnold et al., 2014; Clason et al., 2015; Smith et al., 2015).

-Previous studies have shown that planform IDC locations and shapes are largely induced by underlying bedrock controls on ice surface morphology (Karlstrom and Yang, 2016;Crozier et al., 2018;Ignéczi et al., 2018), and have areas that 15 generally increase with elevation due to lower moulin densities at high elevations (Poinar et al., 2015; Yang and Smith, 2016).
-As a result, high-elevation IDCs can drain non-trivial volumes of meltwater into the ice sheet even where overall melt rates are low (Yang and Smith, 2016; Smith et al., 2017).
-Analysis of satellite imagery suggests that by mid-July, over 95% of IDCs in the southwest GrIS drain meltwater into moulins rather than lakes (Fitzpatrick et al., 2014; Smith et al., 2015).
-The 20 variable sizes and shapes of IDCs influence the timing and magnitude of peak meltwater injection into the ice sheet through these moulins (Smith et al., 2017).
+Previous studies have shown that planform IDC locations and shapes are largely induced by underlying bedrock controls on ice surface morphology, which is influenced by variations in bed roughness and slipperiness and the differing transmission of that variability to the ice surface (Lampkin and VanderBerg, 2011; Karlstrom and Yang, 2016; Crozier et al., 2018; Ignéczi et al., 2018).
+IDC areas generally increase with elevation due to lower moulin densities at high elevations (Poinar et al., 2015; Yang and Smith, 2016).
+As a result, high-elevation IDCs can drain nontrivial volumes of meltwater into the ice sheet even where overall melt rates are low (Yang and Smith, 2016; Smith et al., 2017).
+Analysis of satellite imagery suggests that by mid-July, over 95 % of IDCs in the southwest GrIS drain meltwater into moulins rather than lakes (Fitzpatrick et al., 2014; Smith et al., 2015).
+The variable sizes and shapes of IDCs influence the timing and magnitude of peak meltwater injection into the ice sheet through these moulins (Smith et al., 2017).

-Few studies have examined meltwater surface routing processes through IDCs on the Greenland Ice Sheet ablation zone surface.
-Therefore, our ability to simulate IDC moulin hydrographs and, by extension, realistic surface-to-bed connections, remains limited.
-Most studies to date have used surface melt rates simulated by Regional Climate Models (RCMs) to calculate runoff (hereafter called "moulin discharge") assumed to flow to the IDC's terminal outlet moulin, but without explicit treatment of surface meltwater routing processes and associated time lags (Smith et al., 2017).
+Few studies have examined meltwater surface routing processes through IDCs on the GrIS ablation zone surface.
+Therefore, our ability to simulate IDC moulin hydrographs and, by extension, realistic surface-to-bed connections remains limited.
+Most studies to date have used surface melt rates simulated by regional climate models (RCMs) to calculate runoff (hereafter called "moulin discharge") assumed to flow to the IDC's terminal outlet moulin, but without explicit treatment of surface meltwater routing processes and associated time lags (Smith et al., 2017).
 This can introduce large uncertainty in the timing and magnitudes of meltwater injection into the ice sheet, impacting the accuracy of subglacial hydrology and dynamical ice flow simulations.